openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

-"It's a well-established truth in marketing that brands aren't about products or even experiences ” they are about people.
+"It's a well-established truth in marketing that brands aren't about products or even experiences â€” they are about people.
 Create a community in which your user feels at home, where their questions are answered,their voices heard and their contributions appreciated, and half of your marketing work is done.
 It doesn't matter how clever your social media feed is if you don't have a core of humanity at the centre of your project.

- The openSUSE conference in Nürnberg, with a theme of "collaboration across borders," will highlight this pivotal aspect of Free and Open Source Software development.
+ The openSUSE conference in NÃ¼rnberg, with a theme of "collaboration across borders," will highlight this pivotal aspect of Free and Open Source Software development.
 Although a distribution-sponsored conference, this event will involve an extended cross-section of the FOSS world, including other distributions, desktop projects and upstream developers. (...)"